Reduce airport ride cancellations under causal constraints

 Interview Round: Onsite

-- A driver cancellation or rider cancellation can be especially costly: drivers may lose their place in the queue and/or have to leave and re-enter, harming driver experience.
+- Drivers usually enter an **airport queue** (FIFO / priority rules).
+A driver or rider cancellation can be especially costly: the driver may lose their queue position and have to leave the holding lot and re-enter.

-- There may be **network effects/interference**: changing dispatch, pricing, or guidance for some users can affect others waiting in the same queue.
+- There are likely **network effects / interference**: changing dispatch, pricing, or guidance for some users affects others waiting in the same shared queue (SUTVA is violated).

-Reduce the airport trip **cancellation rate** while not harming marketplace health.
+**Goal:** reduce the airport trip cancellation rate **without harming marketplace health**.

-Assume you have access to standard marketplace logs (trip lifecycle events, dispatch events, queue position changes, app events), driver/rider attributes, and airport identifiers.
+Assume access to standard marketplace logs (trip lifecycle events, dispatch events, queue position changes, app events), driver/rider attributes, and airport / terminal / pickup-zone identifiers.